- What kind of books are in the Athenæum?

 You must make an appointment for access to rare books, manuscripts, prints, and photographs.
 Additionally, there are special collections orientations given on the first Monday of many months; please see the calendar or events booklet for more information

-Beverages in closed containers are allowed throughout the building, with the exception of the Newspaper Reading Room and the Norma Jean Calderwood Gallery.
+Beverages (non-alcoholic) in closed containers are allowed throughout the building, with the exception of the Newspaper Reading Room and the Norma Jean Calderwood Gallery.
 Food is permitted in the Members' Lounge on the 5th floor and on the second- and fifth-floor terraces.
 Food is not permitted in other areas of the building at any time, except during special events.
 Food and drink are never permitted in the art galleries, even during special events.

 Members may bring visitors to the Athenæum; however, members must remain with their guests at all times and are responsible for their conduct while they are in the building.
 Members are also allowed to bring up to 3 non-member guests to most events.
 Check the calendar of events on our website for details.
 Discussion Groups are for members only.